cferdinandi/google-hosted-jquery/README.md

 ## How It Works
-Getting started with Google-Hosted jQuery is as simple as installing a plugin:
+Getting started with Google-Hosted jQuery is really easy.
+[View the tutorial.](http://cferdinandi.github.io/google-hosted-jquery/)

-1. Upload the `google-hosted-jquery` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the Plugins menu in WordPress.
-3. Pat yourself on the back.

-Seriously, you're done.
-Nice work! jQuery 1.9.1 is the version used by default, but you change the version number under "Settings" in the Admin Dashboard.

 ## Changelog